thisispalash/zora-wavehack/waves/wave03.md

 - [ ] Read stories on the reader portal, with random walks
 - [ ] Host HyperIndex to sync changes
 - [ ] Create Coins when reader _commits_

-## Updates

-- any changes
-- to the
-- plan during
-- the wave

-## Submission

-- list of
-- PRs created